Andry-RALAMBOMANANTSOA/instrument_spot/README.md

 ## Improvement

-The user's balance may be encrypted with AES.
+The user's asset balance may be encrypted with AES.
 This matching engine should include Encryption and Decryption.
 You also may refactor the code in the main.rs because there are a lot repetition that can be unified in some function.

 ## Contact